MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 baree_hw <- paste(folder_to_chr(scans_folder), collapse = " ")
 ```

-# How well does it work?
+## How well does it work?

-As before we calculate the edit distance
+As before we use
+the edit distance
 from the original text.

 ``` r